bendqh1/drupal/drupal/debugging/handbook.md

 ## Apache logs and PHP logs

-If possible (in cases of shared hosting this may not be possible at least without opening a support ticket), try:
+Try:

 * `cat /var/log/apache2/error_log` or `cat /usr/local/apache/logs/error_log`
 * `php --info | grep error`

+In cases of shared hosting a support ticket to the team to check this might be needed.

 ## Watchdog